 To practice massage therapy in Tennessee, the State Board of Massage Licensure requires education and national certification testing.
 This ensures only the best trained and most qualified massage therapists practice in the state.
 A minimum 500 hours education from an approved school is required, followed by passing either the NCBTMB or MBLEx national exams.
 Gaining an education and license in massage therapy may allow you to help people and improve your life at the same time.
 Completion of additional classes allows the therapist to specialize in an area of bodywork of interest to them or in demand in their area.
 Specialized therapists or those with expert skills may be able to increase their earnings and client base.

 Cosmetology license renewal in Tennessee is required every two years, and you can renew your license up to 60 days before its expiration date.
-There are currently no continuing education requirements for beauty practitioners.
+You must complete 24 continuing education hours in order to renew your license.

 Licensed massage therapists are qualified to work in spas, resorts, health care offices, hospitals, salons, health clubs and gyms, or to open their own successful businesses as solo practitioners.
 Many massage therapists work part time and are able to set their own hours.
 Today the sky is the limit when you decide to take your career into your own hands, so consider one of the many excellent massage therapy schools in Tennessee.